-“Acting under color of [state] law is misuse of power, possessed by virtue of state law and made possible only because the wrongdoer is clothed with the authority of state law.”
+“Acting under color of [state] law is a misuse of power, possessed by virtue of state law and made possible only because the wrongdoer is clothed with the authority of state law.”
 Thompson v.
 Zirkle, 2007 US Dist LEXIS 77654 (ND Ind Oct 17, 2007)

 “Misuse of power, possessed by virtue of state law and made possible only because the wrongdoer is clothed with the authority of state law, is action taken `under color of’ state law.”
 United States v.
 Classic, 313 US 299, 326 (1941)

 “Every person who, under color of any statute, ordinance, regulation, custom, or usage, of any State or Territory or the District of Columbia, subjects, or causes to be subjected, any citizen of the United States or other person within the jurisdiction thereof to the deprivation of any rights, privileges, or immunities secured by the Constitution and laws, shall be liable to the party injured in an action at law, suit in equity, or other proper proceeding for redress . . .”
 42 USC 1983 (1988)

 Citizens should read the Constitution and Bill of Rights and know their civil rights.
-Keep written evidence, photos and videos of violations.
-Citizens deserve to be served by ethical public officials who administer the law without using color of law to abuse or overstep their lawful authority.
+Keep written evidence, photos, and videos of violations.
+Citizens deserve to be served by ethical public officials who administer the law without using the color of law to abuse or overstep their lawful authority.